Investigation launched after video of woman caught hitting dog in Sheffield sparks outrage

 She is then seen repeatedly smacking the dog around its head before dragging the pet away.

+Brandon Smith said the video was taken by his niece, Imogen, when she and her friends sat on the field on Sunday evening, a few hours before the Euro 2020 final match.

+He said: “Then this woman comes on with the dog shouting abuse at the dog so they thought it was a bit dodgy, so she started recording and as you can see what happened when they did record.”

-The video has so far been viewed more than 10,000 times and had generated hundreds of furious comments, calling for action to be taken against the woman in question.
+The video has so far been viewed more than 10,000 times and had generated hundreds of furious comments.

 One woman said: “If she does that to the dog in public, it worries me what she does in the privacy of her home.”